scikit-learn-contrib/DESlib/docs/api.rst

 -----------------------------------

-This module provides the implementation of static ensemble techniques that are usually used as a baseline for the comparison of DS methods: Single Best (SB), Static Selection (SS) and Oracle.
+This module provides the implementation of static ensemble techniques that are usually used as a baseline for the comparison of DS methods: Single Best (SB), Static Selection (SS), Stacked classifier and Oracle.

 .. automodule:: deslib.static